NicoGrassetto/azure-developer-associate/trainings/develop-message-based-solutions/notes.md

 1. Run the following command in the cloud shell to begin editing the application.

+    ```bash
+    code script.py
     ```
-    code script.cs
-    ```

 2. Replace any existing contents with the following code.
 Be sure to review the comments in the code, and replace with the storage account name you recorded earlier.

-    ```
-    using Azure;
-    using Azure.Identity;
-    using Azure.Storage.Queues;
-    using Azure.Storage.Queues.Models;
-    using System;
-    using System.Threading.Tasks;
+    ```python
+    import os
+    import uuid
+    from azure.identity import DefaultAzureCredential
+    from azure.storage.queue import QueueClient

-    // Create a unique name for the queue
+    # Create a unique name for the queue
-    // TODO: Replace the <YOUR-STORAGE-ACCT-NAME> placeholder
+    # TODO: Replace the <YOUR-STORAGE-ACCT-NAME> placeholder
-    string queueName = "myqueue-" + Guid.NewGuid().ToString();
+    queue_name = "myqueue-" + str(uuid.uuid4())
-    string storageAccountName = "<YOUR-STORAGE-ACCT-NAME>";
+    storage_account_name = "<YOUR-STORAGE-ACCT-NAME>"

-    // ADD CODE TO CREATE A QUEUE CLIENT AND CREATE A QUEUE
+    # ADD CODE TO CREATE A QUEUE CLIENT AND CREATE A QUEUE

-    // ADD CODE TO SEND AND LIST MESSAGES
+    # ADD CODE TO SEND AND LIST MESSAGES

-    // ADD CODE TO UPDATE A MESSAGE AND LIST MESSAGES
+    # ADD CODE TO UPDATE A MESSAGE AND LIST MESSAGES

-    // ADD CODE TO DELETE MESSAGES AND THE QUEUE
+    # ADD CODE TO DELETE MESSAGES AND THE QUEUE

     ```

 3. Press **ctrl+s** to save your changes.